anoma/namada-interface/specs/browser-extension/architecture.md

 ## Manifest considerations

 Currently, Firefox does not support `manifest_version: 3`, but Chrome no longer accepts `manifest_version: 2` into their extension store.
-It is best that we follow what the `metamask-extension` is doing by supporting multiple both versions. `@keplr-wallet/extension` is currently using only version 2 in all browsers, but as we will be a new submission, we need to support version 3.
+It is best that we follow what `metamask-extension` is doing by supporting multiple both versions. `@keplr-wallet/extension` is currently using only version 2 in all browsers, but as this will be a new submission, we need to support version 3 for Chrome.

 This has some implications for how the `background-scripts` are designed: